January 2017 Update: Chase has lowered the online signup bonus to 50k Ultimate Rewards points.

 With full-fledged Ultimate Rewards (UR) cards like the Chase Ink+ and the Chase Sapphire Preferred, UR points are worth 1.25 cents toward direct travel bookings.
 However, with the Sapphire Reserve, UR points will now be worth 1.5 cents each toward travel bookings.

 Of course even more value can usually be extracted out of UR points by transferring them to travel partners such as Hyatt, United and Southwest.
 However, if you’re looking to make travel arrangements with a company that isn’t a UR transfer partner, or are having issues with lack of award availability, then this direct travel booking option becomes appealing.
-Used in this manner, the 100,000 point signup bonus is worth a clear-cut $1,500 toward travel!
+Used in this manner, the

 If the travel booking you’re looking to make requires more UR points than you have available you can use the UR points you have and simply pay the balance with your credit card.
 Though this might be how you would assume the system works some other travel booking portals for other credit card rewards programs are less consumer-friendly.